PDAL/PDAL/doc/stages/filters.splitter.rst

 filters.splitter
 ===============================================================================

-The splitter filter breaks a point cloud into square tiles of a size that you choose.
-The origin of the tiles is chosen arbitrarily unless specified as an option.
+The **Splitter Filter** breaks a point cloud into square tiles of a specified size.
+The origin of the tiles is chosen arbitrarily unless specified with the origin_x_ and origin_y_ option.

-The splitter takes a single PointView as its input and creates a PointView for each tile as its output.
+The splitter takes a single ``PointView`` as its input and creates a ``PointView`` for each tile as its output.

 Splitting is usually applied to data read from files (which produce one large stream of points) before the points are written to a database (which prefer